Josephvs96/BluePeak-Budget-Backend/README.md

      "description":"UPDATED_DESCRIPTION_ABOUT_THE_OUTCOME",
     }
     ```
-    Returns a object with:
+    Returns an object with:
     - error field if there is an error in the request
     - message field with the a success message
   - DELETE : Deletes a specific document from the database
-    Returns a object with:
+    Returns an object with:
     - error field if there is an error in the request
     - message field with the a success message